Dog stung by a bee or wasp? Vet's guide to what to do next

 These symptoms are usually relatively mild and may not require veterinary care unless they are progressive or are accompanied by symptoms of an allergic reaction as discussed below.

-Signs of allergic reaction when your dog has been stung by a bee
+Signs of allergic reaction in a dog stung by a bee

 In some cases, your dog may have a more severe reaction after being stung by a bee.
 Signs of an allergic reaction can include: